What happens when the lights go out for good?

 Fearful of an impending AI apocalypse, Gen’s father, a former big wig tech exec, decided to raise Gen underground to keep her safe from machine learning overlords.

 Below the Earth’s surface, Gen learned to grow hydroponic vegetables, defend herself with a bow and arrow and educate herself on all things physics, multiverses and space/time theorem.
 She also had a soft spot for science fiction novels.
+Most importantly she grew up without an inbuilt sense of fear and insecurity instilled by growing up in social media infused society.

 One day whilst reading H.G.
 Wells’ ‘Men Like Gods’ for the tenth time it suddenly clicked... there must be a dimension out there better than this one.
 She knew she had to be the one to access it.
 After piecing together various facts from her considerable library, Gen figured out how she could reach it.